-This is officially the best time to shop summer sandals.
+If you are still on the hunt for the perfect pair of sandals, the summer sales and new holiday drops mean this is a perfect time to find 'the one'.
 Many of us choose to invest in one new pair of sandals a year, so before you decide on which to go for, we looked through thousands of pairs to put together what's basically a dissertation on 2019's sandal trends.

 Some old favourites are back again (hi, dad sandals, tan leather slides and raffia styles), but we've also added some new additions to our list.
-The trend fashion buyers seem to have backed the most this year is strappy sandals (there are over 300 results for this on Net-a-Porter, and Topshop's bargainous strappy sandals sold out within days of their release).
+The trend fashion buyers seem to have backed the most this year is strappy sandals.
+This was undeniably started by The Row, but every designer we can think of has delivered their own interpretation of the '90s trend.
+There are over 300 results for this on Net-a-Porter, and Topshop's bargainous strappy sandals sold out within days of their release.

 Another sandal style that feels fresh and has a similar barely-there look is mules, as By Far, Prada, ATP Atelier and Kalda have created Carrie Bradshaw–esque heeled sandals.
+If you want something a little more practical, then you might be tempted by velcro sandals.
+We have Prada to thank for the revival of spongey, velcro platforms—the £420 on logo-emblazoned pair have now sold out everywhere.
+Hiking sandals brand Teva has had a quick shift in reputation, and in the UK, the £60 sandals are now selling very quickly on ASOS and Urban Outfitters this month.
 Scroll to see and shop the summer's 10 best sandal trends.

 1. Tan Leather Sliders